 You need to get more exercise

 Moving your body helps move your bowels.
 “Exercise-induced alterations in the autonomic nervous system [which controls bodily functions] of the gastrointestinal tract are thought to influence colonic and possibly small bowel motility,” Dr. Ramdhaney says.
 The release of hormones called prostaglandins can rev up your GI tract, and make you more likely to go.
 “This is the same phenomenon we see with exercise-induced diarrhea, hence the benefits of exercise in improving constipation,” Dr. Ramdhaney says.
 In short, one of the surprising reasons you’re constipated can be that you’re not getting enough exercise.

 Your vagus nerve is overacting

-An unhealthy gut microbiome may lead to mood and emotional problems by way of an out-of-whack vagus nerve, according to the recent FSU study.
-"The vagus nerve carries 'motor' signals from the brain to the gut that affect digestive processes, and also carries sensory feedback signals from the gut to the brain," says study author Dr. Rinaman.
-"The signals it carries to the brain can switch over from reporting 'all is well' to reporting 'there's a problem down here.'"
-For example, eating foods like sugar, seed oils, fried foods, refined flour, chemical additives, and artificial sweeteners can lead to inflammation in the body, which can induce "danger" signals traveling up the vagus nerve to the brain, including signals that worsen symptoms of anxiety and depression.
-"This influence can actually alter our mood, affect decisions that we make, and redirect our behaviors," Dr. Rinaman says.
-Learn how new discoveries on the connection between gut bacteria and emotions could lead to breakthrough treatment for anxiety disorders.
+An unhealthy gut microbiome may lead to mood and emotional problems by way of an out-of-whack vagus nerve.
+“The vagus nerve carries ‘motor’ signals from the brain to the gut that affect digestive processes, and also carries sensory feedback signals from the gut to the brain,” says study author Dr. Rinaman.
+“The signals it carries to the brain can switch over from reporting ‘all is well’ to reporting ‘there’s a problem down here.'”
+For example, eating foods like sugar, seed oils, fried foods, refined flour, chemical additives, and artificial sweeteners can lead to inflammation in the body, which can induce “danger” signals traveling up the vagus nerve to the brain, including signals that worsen symptoms of anxiety and depression.
+“This influence can actually alter our mood, affect decisions that we make, and redirect our behaviors,” Dr. Rinaman says.

 You eat too close to bedtime